“Mister President?” Bradley Taylor, the Secretary of Planet, spoke, his voice trembling.

 “I’m not sure sir, but the Autovogon has apparently set up some sort of lottery for a ship to Quetzodom Prime.”

 “That’s odd.
-Get over here Autovogon!”
-He barked at the small robot sitting on a charger in the corner.
+Get over here Autovogon!” he barked at the small robot sitting on a charger in the corner.
 The Autovogon holoprojector, a circular platform two feet in diameter, rolled off its platform, stopped in front of the president’s desk, and turned on its user interface.
+“Autovogon.”

-“Yes, President Trixton.”
-Autovogon spoke out of its projected form.
-President Trixton had made much of a fuss picking out the supercomputer’s human interface’s aesthetics, eventually settling on that of the supermodel, Anya Goldstein.
+“Yes, President Trixon,” Autovogon spoke out of its projected form.
+President Trixon had made much of a fuss picking out the supercomputer’s human interface’s aesthetics, eventually settling on that of the supermodel, Anya Goldstein.

 “It is the first tribute payment to our new overloads on Quetzodom Prime.”